What You Did

 no one should ever know.

-And still, you stand there,
+And still, they stand there,

 pointing at someone else’s violence